 Only charge lithium batteries with adequate fire protection.

 Lithium batteries should never be charged near flammable materials or objects.
 Also, do not charge lithium batteries in places where high temperatures or sunlight are to be expected.
-Since heat is generated by the charging process itself, you should never cover lithium batteries when charging.
-Especially if you want to charge many devices at the same time, you should avoid heat build-up in closed rooms or cabinets.
+Since the charging process itself generates heat, you should never cover lithium batteries when charging.
+Especially if you want to charge many devices simultaneously, you should avoid heat build-up in closed rooms or cabinets.
 This can be problematic during operation, for example, if devices are to be locked up or protected from unauthorized access during charging.

 Safe charging of lithium batteries is ensured in professional battery charging cabinets and charging rooms that offer 90 minutes of fire protection on both sides.
-Unlike standard hazardous materials cabinets, charging cabinets for lithium batteries should not only have 90 minutes of fire protection from the outside but also from the inside.
-If you want to charge several devices at the same time in a charging cabinet, it should have technical ventilation to prevent heat build-up inside the cabinet.
-Depending on the operational safety concept, charging cabinets with integrated extinguishing systems are also available.
-Loading lockers from DENIOS can be equipped with a wide variety of safety components depending on the application requirements.
-For example, with additional fire protection and extinguishing technology, vertical F90 partition walls for separate storage and loading or with technical ventilation with upstream sensory temperature control.
+Unlike standard hazardous materials cabinets, charging cabinets for lithium batteries should have 90 minutes of fire protection from the outside and from the inside.
+If you want to charge several devices simultaneously in a charging cabinet, it should have technical ventilation to prevent heat build-up inside the cabinet.
+Setting cabinets with integrated extinguishing systems are also available depending on the operational safety concept.
+Depending on the application requirements, loading lockers from DENIOS can be equipped with a wide variety of safety components.
+For example, with additional fire protection and extinguishing technology, vertical F90 partition walls for separate storage and loading, or technical ventilation with upstream sensory temperature control.

 Charge lithium batteries only under supervision or monitoring

-The charging of a lithium battery should always take place under supervision in order to be able to react quickly in case of complications.
-This is, of course, problematic in companies when staff supervision cannot be guaranteed continuously.
+The charging of a lithium battery should always take place under supervision to be able to react quickly in case of complications.
+This is, of course, problematic in companies where staff supervision cannot be guaranteed continuously.
 For example, if staff are not present throughout or during non-operational times such as at night or on weekends.

-Manufacturers of battery-operated devices note important safety instructions in the operating instructions.
-As a rule, they point out that you may only use the original charger supplied to charge the battery.
+Manufacturers of battery-operated devices note essential safety instructions in the operating instructions.
+They note that you may only use the original charger supplied to charge the battery.
 This is because only this charger is correctly matched to the battery installed in the device.
 The use of counterfeits is not advisable.
-Further specifications concern, for example, the temperature window in which the battery may be charged, the maximum charging times that should not be exceeded or cooling times that must be observed after use before charging.
+Further specifications concern, for example, the temperature window in which the battery may be charged, the maximum charging times that should not be exceeded or cooling times that must be observed after use before setting.
 Be sure to adhere to the manufacturer's specifications and, if necessary, incorporate them into your operating instructions.

-You should not charge a lithium battery carelessly if you have no knowledge of any previous damage.
-This may be the case, for example, if you have bought or rented used equipment.
-However, devices that are used by several employees can also harbour corresponding risks.
-Before each charging process, you should therefore visually check a lithium battery for external damage (e.g. cracked, dented or inflated casing).
-If damage is detected, the lithium battery must never be connected to a charger.
-Operational incidents that may involve damage to lithium batteries should be reported and the battery subsequently inspected.
-We recommend that these precautionary measures be recorded in an operating manual and that employees be sensitised accordingly.
-In order to exclude residual risks, all previously mentioned duties of care should also be observed.
+You should not charge a lithium battery carelessly if you do not know any previous damage.
+For example, this may be the case if you have bought or rented used equipment.
+However, devices that several employees use can also harbour corresponding risks.
+Before each charging process, you should visually check a lithium battery for external damage (e.g., cracked, dented or inflated casing).
+The lithium battery must never be connected to a charger if damage is detected.
+Operational incidents involving lithium battery damage should be reported, and the battery should subsequently be inspected.
+We recommend that these preventive measures be recorded in an operating manual and that employees be sensitized accordingly.
+All previously mentioned care duties should also be observed to exclude residual risks.

 Safe charging of lithium batteries with charging cabinets and charging compartments from DENIOS